18F/18f.gsa.gov/_join/index.md

 After interviews, your point of contact on the 18F Talent Team will ask you for three professional references (names, titles, and email addresses).

-Once we hear back from your references, the **GSA Human Resources Team** will ask you for additional documents in order to continue with the hiring process.
+Once we hear back from your references, the **GSA Human Resources team** will ask you for additional documents in order to continue with the hiring process.

 -----